hagersalehahmed/hagersalehahmed/README.md

 <h1 align="center">Hi 👋, I'm Hager Saleh</h1>
 I obtained the P.hD degree from Faculty of Computer and Information University, Minia University, Minia (Egypt).
 An applied machine learning and deep learning specialist.
 I have been worked in different research projects.
 I have been published papers in different journal with high impact factor.
-Worked with various machine learning and deep learning platforms and libraries including sikitlearn, Kearse, and pandas.
+My work has been focused on Big Data, Deep Learning, Machine Learning, NLP, Time Series.

 - 🔭 I’m currently working on **Machine Learning Enginner, Researcher**